Beatrix Potter: Legacy

 In 2015, a manuscript for an unpublished book was discovered by Jo Hanks, a publisher at Penguin Random House Children's Books, in the Victoria and Albert Museum archive.
 The book The Tale of Kitty-in-Boots, with illustrations by Quentin Blake, was published 1 September 2016, to mark the 150th anniversary of Potter's birth.
 Also in 2016, Peter Rabbit was depicted on the reverse of a British fifty pence coin, and Peter along with other Potter characters featured on a series of UK postage stamps issued by the Royal Mail.

 In 2017, The Art of Beatrix Potter: Sketches, Paintings, and Illustrations by Emily Zach was published after San Francisco publisher Chronicle Books decided to mark the 150th anniversary of Beatrix Potter's birth by showing that she was "far more than a 19th-century weekend painter.
 She was an artist of astonishing range."

 In December 2017, the asteroid 13975 Beatrixpotter, discovered by Belgian astronomer Eric Elst in 1992, was renamed in her memory.

+Exhibition: Beatrix Potter: Drawn to Nature

-In 2022, an exhibition, Beatrix Potter: Drawn to Nature, was held at the Victoria and Albert Museum.
+In 2022, an exhibition entitled Beatrix Potter: Drawn to Nature was held at the Victoria and Albert Museum.
 Research for the exhibition identified the man's court waistcoat c.
 1780s, which inspired Potter's sketch in The Tailor of Gloucester.
-In 2024, the exhibition traveled to the Morgan Library & Museum.
+The exhibition traveled to the High Museum of Art in Atlanta where it was shown October 13, 2023 – January 7, 2024.
+In 2024, the exhibition travelled to the Morgan Library & Museum in New York.

+New York Family stressed its emotional resonance, quoting curator Philip Palmer's reaction to seeing Mr. Jeremy Fisher at the entrance as "like seeing an old friend again".